Laura Whitley Purchases 500 Shares of Texas Capital Bancshares (NASDAQ:TCBI) Stock

-Texas Capital Bancshares, Inc. (NASDAQ:TCBI – Get Free Report) Director Laura Whitley bought 500 shares of the firm’s stock in a transaction on Friday, January 23rd.
-The stock was purchased at an average price of $97.56 per share, with a total value of $48,780.00.
-Following the transaction, the director owned 7,461 shares in the company, valued at $727,895.16.
-The trade was a 7.18% increase in their position.
-The purchase was disclosed in a filing with the SEC, which can be accessed through this link.
+Texas Capital Bancshares, Inc. (NASDAQ:TCBI – Get Free Report) Director Laura Whitley purchased 500 shares of the stock in a transaction dated Monday, January 26th.
+The stock was bought at an average cost of $97.51 per share, with a total value of $48,755.00.
+Following the transaction, the director owned 7,961 shares in the company, valued at $776,277.11.
+The trade was a 6.70% increase in their ownership of the stock.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.

 Texas Capital Bancshares Price Performance

-Texas Capital Bancshares (NASDAQ:TCBI – Get Free Report) last issued its quarterly earnings results on Thursday, January 22nd.
-The bank reported $2.08 EPS for the quarter, beating analysts’ consensus estimates of $1.78 by $0.30.
-Texas Capital Bancshares had a return on equity of 10.05% and a net margin of 16.52%.The company had revenue of $327.48 million for the quarter, compared to analyst estimates of $324.09 million.
-During the same period last year, the company earned $1.43 earnings per share.
-On average, analysts expect that Texas Capital Bancshares, Inc. will post 5.84 EPS for the current fiscal year.
+Texas Capital Bancshares (NASDAQ:TCBI – Get Free Report) last issued its earnings results on Thursday, January 22nd.
+The bank reported $2.08 earnings per share for the quarter, topping analysts’ consensus estimates of $1.78 by $0.30.
+Texas Capital Bancshares had a return on equity of 10.05% and a net margin of 16.52%.The business had revenue of $327.48 million during the quarter, compared to analyst estimates of $324.09 million.
+During the same quarter in the previous year, the firm earned $1.43 EPS.
+As a group, equities research analysts anticipate that Texas Capital Bancshares, Inc. will post 5.84 earnings per share for the current fiscal year.

 Here are the key news stories impacting Texas Capital Bancshares this week:

-A number of brokerages have issued reports on TCBI.
-Weiss Ratings raised Texas Capital Bancshares from a “hold (c+)” rating to a “buy (b-)” rating in a research note on Friday, October 31st.
-Raymond James Financial upped their price target on Texas Capital Bancshares from $98.00 to $105.00 and gave the company an “outperform” rating in a research report on Wednesday, January 7th.
-Keefe, Bruyette & Woods boosted their price target on shares of Texas Capital Bancshares from $98.00 to $100.00 and gave the company an “outperform” rating in a report on Monday, October 27th.
-Royal Bank Of Canada increased their price objective on Texas Capital Bancshares from $105.00 to $110.00 and gave the stock a “sector perform” rating in a report on Friday.
-Finally, Stephens boosted their target price on shares of Texas Capital Bancshares from $111.00 to $114.00 and gave the stock an “overweight” rating in a research report on Friday.
-Four research analysts have rated the stock with a Buy rating, seven have issued a Hold rating and three have issued a Sell rating to the company’s stock.
-According to data from MarketBeat.com, the stock currently has an average rating of “Hold” and an average target price of $101.17.
+A number of equities research analysts have recently issued reports on TCBI shares.
+DA Davidson boosted their price objective on shares of Texas Capital Bancshares from $94.00 to $104.00 and gave the company a “neutral” rating in a research report on Friday, January 23rd.
+Raymond James Financial lifted their target price on Texas Capital Bancshares from $98.00 to $105.00 and gave the company an “outperform” rating in a research report on Wednesday, January 7th.
+JPMorgan Chase & Co. upped their price target on Texas Capital Bancshares from $92.00 to $105.00 and gave the stock an “underweight” rating in a research report on Tuesday, December 16th.
+Stephens raised their price objective on Texas Capital Bancshares from $111.00 to $114.00 and gave the stock an “overweight” rating in a research note on Friday, January 23rd.
+Finally, Citigroup boosted their price objective on Texas Capital Bancshares from $75.00 to $88.00 and gave the company a “sell” rating in a research note on Monday.
+Four research analysts have rated the stock with a Buy rating, seven have issued a Hold rating and three have given a Sell rating to the company’s stock.
+According to MarketBeat, the stock has an average rating of “Hold” and a consensus target price of $101.17.

 About Texas Capital Bancshares